avcs06/EpicStore/README.md

+# IDEA
+An event based state management tool.
+Each epic should be an encapsulated entity, it's only communication to the outside universe should be through events.

 # Epic Manager

-A tool to manage epics, epic listeners and dispatch actions.
+The EpicManager is a tool to manage epics, epic listeners and dispatch actions.
 ```
 const EpicManager = require('@avcs/epicmanager')
 ```